Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 Write a function `combine` that combines two lists by taking alternate elements and returns the result.
 You can assume the lists are of equal size.

 Your combine function should be able to work with lists/arrays of unequal size.

-Java and JavaScript folks, please use arrays.
+### Java specific instructions for this task:
+- Your function should be able to accept an array of integers as an input.
+- Your function should return an array of integers.

 For exampe, `combine([11,22,33,45], [1,2,3])` should return: